26 Things To Do This October Long Weekend In Sydney & NSW 2023 Guide

 23. Stay and explore Jervis Bay

 Boasted as the area with the whitest sand beaches in the world, Jervis Bay is an absolute must-visit for anyone living in Sydney.
 With not only beaches. explore, you can pack your weekend with national park hikes, cute heritage bakeries and cinemas and secret tunnels to find.

-On Saturday 1st October, you can watch headliners such as Disclosure and Culture Shock at Listen Out Festival in Centennial Parklands.
+On Saturday 30th September, you can watch headliners at Listen Out Festival in Centennial Parklands.
 An over 18s-only event, the festival is awesome if you want to spend your public holiday listening to music, dancing with friends and having a drink.

-Sake Festival in Paddington Town hall is bringing together both Australian and Japanese Sake distilleries for tastings, talks by industry professionals, live sushi and sashimi making and a Japanese drum performance.
+Sake Festival at Carriageworks is bringing together both Australian and Japanese Sake distilleries for tastings, talks by industry professionals, live sushi and sashimi making and a Japanese drum performance.
 Cheers to this!
-Afterwards, you might like to check out our favourite Pubs in Paddington that remind us of England!